-At last, here is my written answer to the number one question I receive from owners learning to use clicker training with their dogs… what makes a great training treat?
-Here are the things I tell my clients to consider when choosing treats to use while training their dogs.
+The number one question I receive from owners learning to clicker train their dogs: what makes a great training treat?
+Here are the things I recommend you consider when choosing treats to use while training your dog.

-As a general rule, I do not use crunchy treats when training my dogs, and I suggest that my students avoid them too.
+As a general rule, I don’t recommend crunchy treats for training.
 Crunchy treats make a mess and encourage your dog to sniff the floor and hunt for crumbs, taking their attention from you.
 Dog biscuits are okay as an occasional snack, but leave them out of your organized training sessions.
 Soft treats are much easier and faster for dogs to chew.

 The golden rule of dog training is this: your dog decides what is reinforcing.
 One dog’s favorite, most desired treat might be mediocre to one dog, and revolting to another.
 Experiment with different flavors and textures of treats: sweet, salty, meaty, crunchy, chewy, mushy.
 Make a list of treats that your dog enjoys and try to build on it.